Compare types of Medicare Advantage Plans

 No

-MSA plans don’t charge a premium, but you must continue to pay your Part B premium.
+You won't have to pay a separate monthly premium, but you'll continue to pay your Part B premium.

 Drugs